patrickpr/trapdirector/docs/15-mib.md

 Traps are held in the database.
 You can set the retention period for old traps here.

-This will occur at regular intervals (not implemented in beta) or when a trap is received.
+This will occur every time a trap is received.

 To drop some traps manually, you can change the number of days and click "Do it now".